lelayf/lelayf/README.md

 - 👋 Hi, I’m @lelayf
-- 👀 My expertise is in the creation and evolution of data systems at large
+- 👀 My expertise is in the creation of AI capabilities
 - 💞️ I am a founding AI engineer at Spark Space!

 <!---